NDA-Software/socket-actions/docs/clientEvents/onAuthFailure.md

-# onAuthFailure (message: MessageEvent): Promise\<void>
+# onAuthFailure (message: MessageEvent): Promise\<void> | void

 ## Description

 This event is executed after the onAuthResponse event throws an error.
 This can be used to consider the login a failure and/or request to try the login again.

 ## Parameters

 - message: The object received from the socket server that contains the data sent inside.

 ## Usage: